w3f/polkadot-wiki/docs/learn/how-to/accounts-vs-address-book.md

 ![](../../assets/how-to/65031224488.png)

-You _cannot_ send funds out of an address in your Address book since it's just a contact address, just like you cannot send an email from a friend's email address in your contact list.
+You _cannot_ send funds out of an address in your Address book since it's just a contact address, just like you can't send an email from a friend's email address in your contact list.

 !!! danger "READ THIS FIRST!"